 The second day we dove into the proposed set of agreements for the next stage in our collaborative action network, what we’re referring to as a regional compact.
 Liz Baxter, North Sound ACH, Allan Fischer, United Healthcare, Glenn Puckett, Delta Dental, and Ben Young, C3 Coalition, led a discussion telling the story of where the ACH started, the Medicaid Transformation Project (MTP), and more than 18 months planning next steps into the future.

-The compact, shared in draft form, includes a set of commitments, guiding principles, and our framework for creating change.
+The compact, revised since being shared in draft form, includes a set of commitments, guiding principles, and our framework for creating change.
 Small group discussions followed about the proposed agreement, and surfaced questions about next steps from attendees.

 Many attendees were excited for a path to continue their work in equity.
 Partners want some assurance that the things they work on are the things that are valued by people accessing services, and they want to look for new ways to bring the ‘table’ to others, instead of only inviting others to a table that already exists.

 Others asked how this could help create support for regional partners working in similar areas, for example Community Resource Paramedics in fire and EMS departments.
 Workforce capacity came up quite a bit — reflecting how much workloads have increased due to COVID-19, and organizations are feeling stretched to commit staff to new areas.

 Everyone wants to know about funding — what will it look like without the structure of the MTP?

 Partners shared their own stories of how North Sound ACH was able to provide quick financial support for COVID-19 response, how smaller agencies and organizations often seen as “statistically insignificant” to a lot of funders feel recognized and supported by North Sound ACH, and partners want access to flexible, responsive funding to continue.